superfill-ai/superfill.ai/README.md

 Superfill.ai is a cross-browser memory extension that eliminates repetitive data entry by creating an intelligent memory layer.
 Using AI-powered categorization and matching, it understands form context and provides accurate, relevant answers across job applications, dating sites, rental forms, surveys, and more.

+**Current Status**: Phase 1 is complete!
+Core memory management and AI auto-fill features are live but only for input & textarea fields.
+Phase 2 (in progress) will add advanced features like select/radio/checkbox/date/async selection options support, alternate fill modes, Safari support, and premium cloud sync features one by one.

 (人◕ω◕) Please give this repo a ⭐.
 Thank you \(★ω★)/

 ## ✨ Features